quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint could progressively increase the number of packets that it receives before sending additional packets or increase the time between packets.

-An endpoint that drops the packet protection keys when entering the closing period and therefore being unable to decrypt the incoming packets MUST exponentially back off the frequency in which it sends packets containing CONNECTION_CLOSE frames.
+An endpoint is allowed to drop the packet protection keys when entering the closing period ({{draining}}).
+However, an endpoint without the packet protection keys cannot identify and discard invalid packets.
+To avoid creating an unwitting amplification attack, such endpoints MUST reduce the frequency with which it sends packets containing a CONNECTION_CLOSE frame.

 To minimize the state that an endpoint maintains for a closing connection, endpoints MAY send the exact same packet.